turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/CollectiveBehavior_Lecture/Transcripts/Prose/AIFSS-03L_Collective Behavior Lecture ~ Daniel Friedman ~ Active Inference for the Social Sciences 2023.m4a.sentences.csv_transcript.md

 [[start:3625392][end:3631120]] Well then that has to be taken into account or everything works out but it's illegal.
 [[start:3631280][end:3633256]] That's not the way to go.
 [[start:3633438][end:3635496]] Everything works out, but the business doesn't check out.
-[[start:3635518][end:3639784]] It's not going to be sustainable financially or technically it can't be done.
+[[start:3635518][end:3639784]] It's not going to be sustainable financially.
+Or technically it can't be done.

 1:00:39 [[start:3639822][end:3641720]] Or socially it's not palatable.
-[[start:3642140][end:3654236]] All of these features of sociotechnical systems, which again we just make a little mnemonic of with Bolts need to be taken into account for comprehensive and high integrity, high reliability systems design.
+[[start:3642140][end:3654236]] All of these features of sociotechnical systems, which again we just make a little mnemonic of with BOLTS need to be taken into account for comprehensive and high-integrity, high-reliability systems design.
-[[start:3654418][end:3660716]] In this setting we have entity A and entity B interacting through the Bolts niche.
+[[start:3654418][end:3660716]] In this setting we have entity A and entity B interacting through the BOLTS niche.
-[[start:3660828][end:3663708]] They each have their own blanket states sense in action.
+[[start:3660828][end:3663708]] They each have their own blanket states, sense and action.

-1:01:03 [[start:3663884][end:3670124]] And the niche where those nest mates were laying their pheromones, the niche is bolts.
+1:01:03 [[start:3663884][end:3670124]] And the niche where those nest mates were laying their pheromones, the niche is BOLTS.

 1:01:10 [[start:3670252][end:3677990]] And so you could make a restricted model where it's just two entities engaged in a financial dealing, just a business only engaging on B.
-[[start:3678360][end:3684280]] Or you could think of this multidomain full spectrum situation in terms of bolts.
+[[start:3678360][end:3684280]] Or you could think of this multidomain full-spectrum situation in terms of BOLTS.
 [[start:3684620][end:3689400]] Then you would have a larger and a more complex interface between these two entities.
 [[start:3689740][end:3696584]] But we also wanted to think about the case where there might be cooperation between these entities or there might be conflict.
 [[start:3696712][end:3698684]] And so here we have entity A and B.

 1:01:38 [[start:3698722][end:3701180]] The Dyad is in the spotlight.
-[[start:3701760][end:3710412]] Entity C is a non belligerent state or it's a bystander, or it's a witness, or it's a referee, or it's a friend, or it's a colleague.
+[[start:3701760][end:3710412]] Entity C is a non-belligerent state or it's a bystander, or it's a witness, or it's a referee, or it's a friend, or it's a colleague.
-[[start:3710476][end:3717596]] But entity C is also engaging only through their blanket states on bolts.
+[[start:3710476][end:3717596]] But entity C is also engaging only through their blanket states on BOLTS.
-[[start:3717788][end:3726148]] And lastly, we connect it to the Abiotic niche which may not care how much you're buying or selling a gallon of oil for.
+[[start:3717788][end:3726148]] And lastly, we connect it to the abiotic niche which may not care how much you're buying or selling a gallon of oil for.

 1:02:06 [[start:3726314][end:3728352]] The abiotic niche may have its own dynamics.

 1:02:08 [[start:3728416][end:3732056]] We may use Active Inference to model that or we might use some other approach to model it.
-[[start:3732158][end:3742436]] And so this sets a really, really general state space for us to understand conflict and cooperation and where we situated that work.
-[[start:3742558][end:3752476]] Lastly, here was in relationship to other work exploring strategic and tactical decision making and so on.
+[[start:3732158][end:3742436]] And so this sets a really, really general state space for us to understand conflict and cooperation.
+And where we situated that work, [[start:3742558][end:3752476]] lastly here, was in relationship to other work exploring strategic and tactical decision making and so on.
-[[start:3752498][end:3758240]] The lower end of this image are tactical and operational frameworks that are used in decision making.
+[[start:3752498][end:3758240]] The lower end of this image are tactical and operational frameworks that are used in decision-making.
 [[start:3758390][end:3764140]] On the top are strategic or scholarly frameworks that are used for more of like geopolitical considerations.

 1:02:44 [[start:3764300][end:3771776]] And then from left to right we have more qualitative approaches going to more formal and quantitative approaches.
 [[start:3771888][end:3787416]] And we believe that the application of Active Inference through this type of model, the Active Inference conflict model, helps us touch the qualitative natural language and graphical composable aspects and the quantitative and formal aspects as well.

-1:03:07 [[start:3787518][end:3802990]] And similarly, through nested decision making cycles we can talk about tactical operational activities and the broader nested strategy just like we looked at the nested cones from Professor Levin's work.
+1:03:07 [[start:3787518][end:3802990]] And similarly, through nested decision-making cycles we can talk about tactical operational activities and the broader nested strategy just like we looked at the nested cones from Professor Levin's work.
 [[start:3804880][end:3814076]] Next, what implications does Active Inference have on the study of human collective behavior, particularly in social, economic and digital contexts?
-[[start:3814188][end:3825408]] Well, there's a lot to say about this, but Tisson and Pore wrote in 2021 the paper communication as socially extended Active Inference, an ecological approach to communicative behavior.
+[[start:3814188][end:3825408]] Well, there's a lot to say about this, but Tison and Poirier wrote in 2021 the paper "Communication as socially extended Active Inference: an ecological approach to communicative behavior."

 1:03:45 [[start:3825504][end:3828224]] And this was in the Livestream 48 series.
-[[start:3828352][end:3834330]] Here's Remy raising his hand so that we knew that he wanted to speak.
+[[start:3828352][end:3834330]] Here's Remi raising his hand so that we knew that he wanted to speak.
 [[start:3835740][end:3849580]] They introduced an ecological account of communication according to which acts of communication are Active Inference achieved by affecting the behavior of a target organism via the modification of its field of affordances.

-1:04:10 [[start:3850880][end:3864940]] Constraining a target organism's behavior constitutes a mechanism of socially extended Active Inference allowing organisms to proactively regulate their interstates through the behavior of other organisms.
+1:04:10 [[start:3850880][end:3864940]] Constraining a target organism's behavior constitutes a mechanism of socially extended Active Inference allowing organisms to proactively regulate their inner states through the behavior of other organisms.
 [[start:3865100][end:3882520]] In this general conception of communication, the type of cooperative communication characteristic of human communicative interaction is a way of constraining interaction dynamics towards the goals of a given joint action by constructing and altering shared fields of affordances.

 1:04:43 [[start:3883020][end:3897630]] This account embraces a pragmatist view, according to which communication is a form of action aiming to influence the behavior of a target and stands against the traditional transmission view, according to which communication fundamentally serves to convey information.
-[[start:3898480][end:3916220]] Understanding acts of communication as Active Inference under an ecological interpretation allows us to link communicative and ultimately linguistic behavior to the biological imperative of minimizing free energy and to emphasize the action oriented nature of communicative interaction.
+[[start:3898480][end:3916220]] Understanding acts of communication as Active Inference under an ecological interpretation allows us to link communicative and ultimately linguistic behavior to the biological imperative of minimizing free energy and to emphasize the action-oriented nature of communicative interaction.

-1:05:16 [[start:3916380][end:3929632]] This is really a rich and excellent work that Remy and Pierre produced, and there are several pieces that I think add a lot of meaning and value to the ways that we think about communication.
+1:05:16 [[start:3916380][end:3929632]] This is really a rich and excellent work that Remi and Pierre produced, and there are several pieces that I think add a lot of meaning and value to the ways that we think about communication.
 [[start:3929776][end:3932920]] But most broadly, what is communication for?
 [[start:3933070][end:3934792]] Who do we talk to and why?